 In the narrow cobbled streets of Old Town Corfu, you will find locally-produced limoncello and kumquat liqueur adorning the shelves of virtually every store.
 Many of these beverages are prepared using traditional methods as they have been for over a hundred years.

-Fresh, quality lemons are harvested in late January and their peel is extracted with ethyl alcohol.
-Once matured, the Greek alcohol can begin to be produced.
+Fresh, quality lemons are harvested in Greece in January and their peel is extracted with ethyl alcohol.
+Once matured, Greek alcohol can begin to be produced.

 Greek Cider: Miloleftis